RUNTON PARISH COUNCIL

 The villages of East and West Runton are combined for local government purposes into two electoral wards, each represented by six Parish Councillors; the current Members names are listed below.
 Meetings are held on the fourth Tuesday of each month with the exception of December, which is on the third Tuesday, and in August there is no meeting.
-The venues alternate between the Village Hall at East Runton and the Church Hall at West Runton .
+The venues alternate between the Reading Room at East Runton and the Church Hall at West Runton .
 The Annual Parish Meeting also alternates between the villages.

 The Parish Council office and information centre is to be found at: